-One of the questions investors frequently send me is, "What is a mutual fund institutional class share?" or "What is a mutual fund retail class share?".
-Most of the time this happens after reading through a mutual fund prospectus and the shareholder sees that a fund has several different classes that have different expense ratios, minimum investments, and sales loads.
-The answer isn't as complicated as you might think.
+One of the questions investors frequently send me is, "What is a mutual fund institutional class share?" or "What is a mutual fund retail class share?"

 Sometimes, a mutual fund wants to make itself appealing to both mom-and-pop investors ("retail" investors) as well as big corporations, pension plans, and non-profits ("institutional" investors).
-The challenge with making a mutual fund a viable option for both types of investors is that bigger institutional clients have such enormous economies of scale that they are not going to accept the 1% to 2% management fee paid by most retail investors.
+The challenge with making a mutual fund a viable option for both types of investors is that bigger institutional clients have such enormous economies of scale that they are not going to accept the low management fees paid by most retail investors.